WebAssembly/spec/md-proto/WebAssembly.md

 > Implementations needn't create a literal array to store the locals, or literal stacks to manage values at runtime.

+> These data structures are all allocated outside any linear address space and are not any accessible to applications.

 #### Function Execution Initialization